• Skip to primary navigation

 Chocolate Pecan Pie

-My husband wanted a pecan pie for our Thanksgiving dinner.
-Since he does the heavy load of cooking on that day, turkey, stuffing, cranberry sauce, and the most delicious gravy, I thought I'd make a pie for him.
-However, since I'm a chocoholic I made it a chocolate pecan pie.
+My husband loves pecan pie for Thanksgiving.
+When we host, he does the heavy load of the cooking: turkey, stuffing, cranberry sauce, and the most delicious gravy.
+One year, I made a homemade pecan pie for him.
+However, since I'm a chocoholic, I made it a chocolate pecan pie.

 Making Chocolate Pecan Pie

-You could go the extra mile and make your own pie crust, but if you are short on time a pre-made one works just fine.
+You could go the extra mile and make your own homemade pie crust, but if you are short on time, a pre-made one works just fine.

 Everything goes into a heavy saucepan at different times for the filling.